SciML/DiffEqDocs.jl/docs/src/basics/faq.md

 ```

 This function takes in new parameters and spits out the solution at the end.
-We make the inital condition `eltype(p).([1.0,1.0])` so that way it's typed to
+We make the initial condition `eltype(p).([1.0,1.0])` so that way it's typed to
 be Dual numbers whenever `p` is an array of `Dual` numbers, and we do the same
-for the timespan just to show what you'd do if there was parameters-dependent events.
+for the timespan just to show what you'd do if there were parameters-dependent events.
 Then we can take the Jacobian via ForwardDiff.jl:

 ```@example faq1